internship-team-ny/Redis-NLU-modules/README.md

 (storeAnalysis) and (storeMultipleAnalysis) store a single analysis or multiple analysis respectively.

 (retrieveTweets) and (retrieveAnalysis) functions each return a list of JSON objects each representing a tweet/analysis.
-They only need to be passed the request id.
+They  need to be passed a callback function to handle the retrieved data.

 (quit) ends the connection to the redis server.